mszczodrak/marcin-phd/README.md

 firebase apphosting:secrets:set

-In Cloud Run, make sure the secrets are set to the latest Also it's easirt to set secrets there or in the Secret Manager, then in the console/terminal.
+In Cloud Run, make sure the secrets are set to the latest Also it's easier to set secrets there or in the Secret Manager, then in the console/terminal.